citizen428/ClojureX/README.markdown

 To update the source for all submodules at the same time, you can issue the following command:

     $ ./update_all

-If there were any updates to clojure, clojure-contrib or jline you will have to rebuild them like this:

-    $ ant

 Todo
 ----